drtimf/go-piicodev/README.md

 # go-piicodev

 A Go implementation of the Core Electronics PiicoDev drivers

 The company, Core Electronics (https://core-electronics.com.au/), produce a set of products called PiicoDev.
 They supply a set of drivers written in Python (https://github.com/CoreElectronics).
 This is a port of those drivers to Go for the Raspberry Pi.

 Currently supported are the Core Electronics PiicoDev:

-* Pressure Seneor MS5637
+- Pressure Seneor MS5637
-* Temperature Sensor TMP117
+- Temperature Sensor TMP117
-* Ambient Light Sensor VEML6030
+- Ambient Light Sensor VEML6030
-* Distance Sensor VL53L1X
+- Distance Sensor VL53L1X
-* Motion Sensor MPU-6050
+- Motion Sensor MPU-6050
-* Capacitive Touch Sensor CAP1203
+- Capacitive Touch Sensor CAP1203
-* 3 x RGB LED
+- 3 x RGB LED
+- Buzzer

 For example:

 ```
 package main